Here you will find frequently asked questions about hair claws:

-Composting cellulose acetate requires special composting and digestion facilities.
-Not all regular facilities offer the necessary conditions for successful composting.
-For example, the temperature in these facilities must be above 50 degrees Celsius to ensure effective decomposition of the material.
+The composting of cellulose acetate requires special composting and fermentation facilities.
+Not all regular plants offer the necessary conditions for successful composting.
+For example, the temperature in these plants must be above 50 degrees Celsius to ensure effective decomposition of the material.

-Unfortunately, there are currently only a small number of facilities in Germany that can compost cellulose acetate.
-This means that the material still mistakenly ends up in conventional landfills and thus does not fully benefit from its advantages as a compostable material.
+Unfortunately, there are currently only a small number of plants in Germany that can compost cellulose acetate.
+This means that the material still mistakenly ends up in conventional landfills and therefore does not fully benefit from its advantages as a compostable material.

-We hope to see more cellulose acetate composting facilities coming on stream in the future.
+We hope that more cellulose acetate composting plants will be put into operation in the future.
 But we are already reducing the amount of waste we produce:

 We offer our customers the repair of defective items.
-Of course, we dispose of irreparable products in a designated composting facility.
+Naturally, we dispose of irreparable products in a composting plant designed for this purpose.